adzsx/WebDuck/README.md

 # Setup
 After installing the files on the Pico, plug it in and connect to the access point specified in the secrets.py file, modify the data for your needs.

+Set up the keyboard layout in hid.py by editing the lines as written in the comments

+# Credits
+Thanks to [dbisu](https://github.com/dbisu/pico-ducky) for the hid.py [script](https://github.com/dbisu/pico-ducky)